ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 Commit message template:

 ```
-Type (package-name, other-package-name): A short sentence about the commit.
+Type (package-name): A short sentence about the commit.
 Closes #XXX.

+Type (other-package-name): If the change affects more than one package, it's possible to put multiple entries at once.
+Closes #YYY.

 Optional description.

 NOTE: Special note to be marked in the changelog.

 BREAKING CHANGE: If any breaking changes were done, they need to be listed here.
 BREAKING CHANGE: Another breaking change if needed.
-Closes #YYY.
+Closes #ZZZ.
 ```

 ### Commit types